You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 ‘You, my son, whose coming was predicted by the Guru – you should not be small-minded, but you should possess the Bodhicitta (Bodhisattva mentality).
 Constantly keep in mind the predictions of the Guru.’

 According to the prophecy, Phajo Drugom Zhigpo established a meditation hermitage, Tango Choying Dzong in 1222.
 Phajo meditated over a long period and attained the vision of all the tutelary deities.
-He married Khandro Sonam Peldon and established the Drukpa Kagyu in Bhutan.
-He passed away at 68 in 1251 A.D.

 Also Read: Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants